vaiish371/tp/docs/UserGuide.md

 1. Open a command window in the folder containing the `.jar` file.
 1. Run the command `java -jar {filename}.jar` <br> If you haven't changed the filename, run the command `java -jar ModMan.jar`

+### 1.1 Input Formatting
+This section covers points to note about proper input formats for commands.

+1. Commands that do not accept any parameters (`help`, `current` etc.) will display wrong command error if any parameters are entered.
+2. For commands with flags (ie. `/t`, `/s`):
+    * All flags must be entered completely in the order specified in command format.
+    * There is one whitespace before and after each flag eg. `/t<space>TYPE<space>/v<space>...`; Input would be truncated if spaces are not present.</br>
+      For example:
+        * `/t /v...`: Only one space between flags, second flag would not be recognised.
+Incorrect number of parameter error may be thrown.
+        * `/t  /v...`: Two spaces between flags, input for flag `/t` would be parsed as empty.
+Empty parameter error may be thrown.
+        * `.../s 1600/e 1800`: `START_TIME` will be parsed as `160` and wrong time format error may be thrown.
+    * Any inputs within the space between the flags would be trimmed for whitespaces.
+        * `/t     Lecture       /v ...`: Input for `/t` will be trimmed to `Lecture`.

+:warning: Inputs that do not follow this format would be invalid.

 ## 2. Features